-Time Title (slide/theme) Content 2 - Risks and strategies: reinforcing vested interests - types of private 2 - Risks and strategies: reinforcing vested interests trepresentation A. RISKS AND STRATEGIES: REINFORCING VESTED INTERESTS TYPES OF PRIVATE REPRESENTATION Delogation by a stakeholder gene Process Of Private Representations good" what she is a outwo private initiality of comparisation statements assessing Personal capacity Her: can a share the ratio ratio of units Present can also be referent with an of experiment of the present configure of the reference of the Types of Private Representation Preside of one of non-"dampion" of the data of the HOD ministre object of order of participation object of the data of the HOD ministre representatives operate in a personal capacity 2 - Risks and strategies: reinforcing vested interests reinforcing vested interests - Participation Participation: who nominates PS players?
+Time Title (slide/theme) Content 2 - Risks and strategies: reinforcing vested interests - types of private 2 - Risks and strategies: reinforcing vested interests trepresentation A. RISKS AND STRATEGIES: REINFORCING VESTED INTERESTS TYPES OF PRIVATE REPRESENTATION Delogation by a stakeholder gene Process Of Private Representations good" what she is a outwo private initiality of comparisation statements assessing Personal capacity Her: can a share the ratio ratio of units Present can also be represented on a set of the ratio Present can also be represented on a set of the ratio Present can also be represented on a set of the ratio Present can also be represented on a set of the ratio Presented can also be represented on a set of the ratio Presented can also be represented on a set of the ratio Presented can also be represented on a set of the ratio Presented can also be represented on a set of the ratio Types of Private Representation Preside of one of non-"dampion" of the data of the HOD ministre object of order of participation object of the data of the HOD ministre representatives operate in a personal capacity 2 - Risks and strategies: reinforcing vested interests reinforcing vested interests - Participation Participation: who nominates PS players?
 2 - RISKS AND STRATEGIES: REINFORCING VESTED INTERESTS PARTICIPATION: WHO NOMINATES PS PLAYERS? - Appointed by stakeholder groups Constrikt of highly politikeled or incompetent nomination. - Monitated by stakeholder groups and approved/appointed by government - Ros: some wighlenom for politically rinky - Selected and appointed by government - Mos: allows describe of political genesimathp. - Ros: sink of political genesimathp.
 Slide: 3 - Risks and strategies: over and under representation Slide: 3 - Risks and strategies: over and under representation <section-header><section-header><section-header><section-header><section-header><section-header><section-header><section-header></section-header></section-header></section-header></section-header></section-header></section-header></section-header></section-header> Given the difficulty of establishing dialogue between government and the private sector, the path of least resistance is for government to focus on consulting a relatively small number of relatively large firms.
 This unavoidable dynamic has often led to the interests of SMEs being under-represented in competitiveness partnerships.
 SMEs can also find themselves effectively excluded from consultation because business associations, which theoretically represent their interests, in practice listen more to their larger members.
 Strong business associations which genuinely speak for SMEs are helpful in making sure that the concerns of SMEs can be heard in dialogue.
 An alternative or complementary strategy is to pursue outreach programs which bypass business associations and seek input directly from individual small businesspeople.
 The new advocacy base thus created can then be retrofitted into existing business membership